flokoe/bash-hackers-wiki/docs/syntax/basicgrammar.md

 \<wrap center round info 90%\> The simple command construct is the **base** for all higher constructs.
 Everything you execute, from pipelines to functions, finally ends up in (many) simple commands.
-That\'s why Bash only has one method to [expand and execute a simple command](../syntax/grammar/parser_exec.md). \</wrap\>
+That's why Bash only has one method to [expand and execute a simple command](../syntax/grammar/parser_exec.md). \</wrap\>

 ## Pipelines